418th Flight Test Squadron: Flight Testing

-Supported test programs for miscellaneous large aircraft (other than the Edwards-owned Boeing C-135 Stratolifter and Boeing C-137 Stratoliner fleets).
-Also managed small test programs including the Slingsby T-3 Firefly, Beechcraft T-6 Texan II, and Lockheed Martin C-130J Super Hercules.
-Gained the Boeing C-17A Globemaster III program from the inactivating 417th Flight Test Squadron in 1995.
-Added EC-18 and Boeing NKC-135 types from the 452d Flight Test Squadron in a realignment of Edwards flight test squadrons on 1 October 2000.
-Ceased operating the EC-18s on 24 August 2001 when they were retired.
+It supported test programs for miscellaneous large aircraft.
+It also managed small test programs including the Slingsby T-3 Firefly, Beechcraft T-6 Texan II, and Lockheed Martin C-130J Super Hercules.
+The squadron gained the Boeing C-17A Globemaster III program from the inactivating 417th Flight Test Squadron in 1995.

+In 2000 the number of EC-18B Advanced Range Instrumentation Aircraft and Boeing NKC-135 types at Edwards was reduced.
+The remaining aircraft were transferred from the 452d Flight Test Squadron to the 418th on 1 October 2000.
+The squadron operated the EC-18s until 24 August 2001 when they were retired.